 Studies of historical S&P 500 returns since 1928 have shown that the longer you’re in the market, the less likely you are to lose money.
 After one year, the probability of loss decreases markedly ‒ and the probability continues to fall over the subsequent several years of staying invested.

-Contrast the results above with the compound annual rate of return for the entire 20-year below for the same SPDR® S&P 500® ETF with dividends reinvested:
+Contrast the results above with the compound annual rate of return for the entire 30-year below for the same S&P 500® Index with dividends reinvested:

-Some might argue that it would have been better to invest only during the 1995-2000 and the 2010-2015 periods and avoid the market during the 2000-2010 period altogether.
+Some might argue that it would have been better to invest only during the 1991-2001 and the 2011-2021 time periods and avoid the market during the 2001-2011 time period altogether.
 This makes sense only in a world in which you can see the future.

-A similar story has played out after a number of events, including the assassination of JFK, the Iranian hostage crisis, and even the market crash of 1929.
-The market plunged 43.7% during that month-long decline ‒ but over the following six months, it rose 46%.
+Similar stories have played out after a number of events, including the assassination of JFK, the terrorist attacks of September 11, 2001, and even the market crash of 1929.
 The bottom line: market drops are often followed by significant rises.
 Jump out at the wrong time, and you miss the rebound.

 The market will continue to rise and fall, as it always has.
 The principal balance in your investment account will continue to “bounce” up and down.
 None of this should deter you from staying invested for the long term in accordance with a well-designed retirement and investment plan, and accelerating the compounding of your returns with dividend reinvestment.

+We’ve been working with clients long enough to have witnessed both the destruction and realization of the value of long-term investing.
 If you need help developing an investment strategy to help you navigate the market’s ups and downs and help you more effectively build your long-term wealth and reach your goals, we may be able to help.
-That’s just part of what we do.
-Contact us.